Best I Ever Had

-"Best I Ever Had" is a song recorded by Canadian singer and rapper Drake for his debut EP So Far Gone.
-It first became prominent from the release of mixtape of the same name.
-The song is also included on Drake's debut studio album Thank Me Later, as a bonus track on the Japanese version of the album, and on iTunes in several countries.
+"Best I Ever Had" is a song by Canadian rapper Drake from his third mixtape So Far Gone.
+The song was later re-released on his debut EP of the same name.

-It was released as the third single from the album in the United Kingdom on October 11, 2010, as a double-A-side single with "Fancy".
 The song's popularity helped Drake decide to release So Far Gone as an EP, available for purchase.
-The song samples "Fallin' in Love" by Hamilton, Joe Frank & Reynolds and "Do It For The Boy" by Lil Wayne.
+"Best I Ever Had" is also included as a bonus track on Drake's debut studio album Thank Me Later in certain countries.
+The song samples "Fallin' in Love" by Hamilton, Joe Frank & Reynolds and "Do It for the Boy" by Lil Wayne, and was produced by Boi-1da.

-"Best I Ever Had" peaked at number two on the US Billboard Hot 100, becoming Drake's first top-ten single.
-It remained his highest charting single as a lead artist (as both Rihanna collaborations "What's My Name?" and "Work" reached No. 1) in the United States until "One Dance" (2016) peaked at number one.
+It was released as the first single from the tape as a digital download on February 11, 2009, and later as the third single from the EP in the United Kingdom on October 11, 2010, as a double-A-side single with "Fancy", which would later appear in Thank Me Later.
+The single peaked at number two on the US Billboard Hot 100, becoming Drake's first top-ten single.
+It remained his highest-charting single as a lead artist (as both Rihanna collaborations "What's My Name?" and "Work" reached No. 1) in the United States until "One Dance" (2016) peaked at number one.

-The song was nominated for two Grammy Awards: Best Rap Solo Performance and Best Rap Song.
-In early 2010 it was also nominated for Single of the Year at the 2010 Juno Awards, but lost to Michael Bublé's "Haven't Met You Yet".
+The song was nominated twice at the 52nd Annual Grammy Awards: Best Rap Solo Performance and Best Rap Song, although it lost both awards.
+In early 2010, the song was nominated for Single of the Year at the 2010 Juno Awards, but it lost to Michael Bublé's "Haven't Met You Yet".